Overv/VulkanTutorial/README.md

 ### Using Daux to statically generate html files

+Before we generate the static files, we need to tweak daux and the tutorial setup to prevent it from trying to load a few outside resources (which will stall your browser when trying to load the otherwise static page)

+1. In the `VulkanTutorial` directory, edit `config.json` and remove the `google_analytics` line so daux doesn't try to load that.
+2. In the `daux.io` directory, edit `themes/daux/config.json` and remove the `font` line so that daux doesn't try to load an external font.
+3. In the `daux.io` directory, edit `templates/content.php` and remove the `<script>` block at the bottom that contains `disqus_config`
+4. Rebuild daux according to the earlier instructions so it picks up the template and theme changes.

+We're working on improvements so in the future the above steps won't be necessary.

-Assuming the daux.io and VulkanTutorial directories are next to each other, go into the VulkanTutorial directory and run a command similar to:
+Now with the above done, we can generate the static files.
+Asuming the daux.io and VulkanTutorial directories are next to each other, go into the VulkanTutorial directory and run a command similar to:
 `php ../daux.io/generate -s . -d out`.

 It should genenerate all of the documentation into the `out` directory.
 The `-s` option tells Daux the source material is in the current directory.

+Note: if you want to generate the docs again, delete the `out` directory first or daux will make a new `out` directory within the existing `out` directory.

 License
 -------